LIC IPO fully subscribed on day 2; offer closes on May 9 | Business

 LIC's public offer, the country's biggest-ever IPO, was fully subscribed on the second day of bidding on Thursday.

-Of the total, the policyholders' portion was subscribed a little over three times, while that for employees was subscribed 2.14 times.

-Qualified Institutional Buyer (QIB) and Non-Institutional Investor (NII) portion has received a tepid response so far.
-Non-institutional investors' segment was subscribed 46 per cent, while QIBs' portion was slightly lower at 40 per cent.
+However, the Qualified Institutional Buyer (QIB) and Non-Institutional Investor (NII) portions have received a tepid response so far.
+Non-institutional investors' segment was subscribed 47 per cent, while QIBs' portion was slightly lower at 40 per cent.

 The initial public offering (IPO) will close on May 9.